namansharanyadav/Sea-Level-Predictor/README.md

-Sea Level Predictor 🌊:-Analyze the global average sea level changes since 1880 and predict future trends up to 2050 using Python, leveraging essential libraries for data analysis and visualization.
+Sea Level Predictor 🌊:-
+Analyze the global average sea level changes since 1880 and predict future trends up to 2050 using Python, leveraging essential libraries for data analysis and visualization.

+📖 Project Overview:-
-📖 Project Overview:-This project utilizes historical data from the US Environmental Protection Agency to study the rise in global sea levels.
+This project utilizes historical data from the US Environmental Protection Agency to study the rise in global sea levels.
 The model employs scientific analysis and predictive modeling to forecast future sea-level changes.
 It provides an interactive tool for visualizing both historical and projected data trends.

 Key Features:-
 - Generate scatter plots for visual analysis of sea level trends.